SindhujaMadhan/Whatsup_Development/README.md

 # Whatsup_Development
-This repository to develop for Whats app Application
+This repository to develop for Whats_up Application